Decomposing Natural Logic Inferences in Neural NLI: Results and Discussion

 \subsection{Qualitative Analyses}

-\paragraph{Error Break-Downs} We are less concerned with the accuracy score (on NLI challenge sets) of a given model as with the behavioural \emph{systematicity} visible in the errors, as we are not interested in noisy errors which may be due to words or phrases from outside the training domain.
+\paragraph{Error Break-Downs} An error heat map according to decomposed context monotonicity and word-pair insertion relation can be seen in figure 2.
+We are less concerned with the accuracy score (on NLI challenge sets) of a given model as with the behavioural \emph{systematicity} visible in the errors, as we are not interested in noisy errors which may be due to words or phrases from outside the training domain.
 Consistent mis-classification for all examples derived from a fixed context or insertion pair are actually \emph{also} strongly suggestive of a regularity in reasoning.
 The decomposed error analyses paint a striking picture: we generally see that models trained on MNLI routinely fail to distinguish between the expected behaviour of upward and downward monotone contexts, despite generally achieving high accuracies on large benchmark sets.
-This is in accordance with observations in \citet{yanakaHELP} \citet{yanakaMED}, where low accuracy on the downward-monotone reasoning sections of challenge sets points to this possibility.
+This is in accordance with observations in \citet{yanakaHELP} and \citet{yanakaMED}, where low accuracy on the downward-monotone reasoning sections of challenge sets points to this possibility.
 Howver, they show consistently show strong behavioural regularity with respect to concept inclusion.
-Even when the contexts are downward monotone, they still treat them systematically as if they were \emph{upward} monotone, echoing the concept insertion pair relation \emph{only}: they completely fail to discriminate between upward/downward monotone contexts and their opposite behaviours. \paragraph{Visualization} Each data point corresponds to an embedded example ([CLS]) in the NLI-$XY$ dataset, with the left and right columns colored with the \emph{gold} auxiliary labels for context monotonicity and concept inclusion relations respectively.
+Even when the contexts are downward monotone, they still treat them systematically as if they were \emph{upward} monotone, echoing the concept insertion pair relation \emph{only}: they completely fail to discriminate between upward/downward monotone contexts and their opposite behaviours. \paragraph{Visualization} In figure \ref{fig:umap}, each data point corresponds to an embedded example (contextual $XY$ word pair representation) in the NLI-$XY$ dataset, with the left and right columns colored with the \emph{gold} auxiliary labels for context monotonicity and concept inclusion relations respectively.
 These illustrate the probing observations: in the well-known \texttt{roberta-large-mnli} model, concept inclusion relation features are distinguishable, whereas context monotonicity is very randomly scattered, with no emergent clustering.
 However, the \texttt{roberta-large-mnli-help} model shows an improvement in this behaviour, demonstrating a stronger context monotonicity distinction.